About Our Club

 BUCS Individual Competition

-Entry into these competitions is up to each individual if they are of a good enough standard.
-Contact the Club Coordinator on squashdevelopment@hw.ac.uk for more details.
+Entry into these competitions is up to everyone if they are of a good enough standard.
+Contact the Club Coordinator on squash@hw.ac.uk for more details.

 East of Scotland League

-This is another team event which runs throughout the year from late September until March and is usually the club’s main focus.
+This is another team event which runs throughout the year from late September until March and is usually the club’s focus.
 Teams play at various venues around Edinburgh and local areas each week.
 The league is both competitive and social with the home team providing food and drinks for the away team.
-Due to this there is an extra cost of around £5 a week for taking part.
-We aim to enter three open teams into the league.
-Teams are selected from the competitive ladder.
+Due to this there is an extra cost of around £6 a week for taking part.
+We aim to enter three open teams into the league and maybe four in the future based on numbers.
+Teams are selected from the club’s competitive ladder.
 This offers a great chance to play more experienced players from local squash clubs and offers fantastic networking opportunities.

 Scottish National League